-There are 38 scholarships available for pursuing a Government major as of December 2025.
-You can find tens of Government scholarships available for college, post-graduate, college sophomore, college junior, college freshman, high school senior, and college seniors.
-Some prominent Government scholarships for students include the Florida Oratorical Contest Scholarship, the Illinois Oratorical Program Scholarships, and the Missouri Oratorical Contest Scholarship.
-You can find Government scholarships for pursuing your bachelor's, undergraduate, graduate school, advanced degree, or doctoral.
+There are 38 scholarships available for pursuing a Government major as of January 2026.
+You can find tens of Government scholarships available for high school senior, college senior, post-graduate, high school junior, college sophomore, college junior, high school sophomore, and college freshmans.
+Some prominent Government scholarships for students include the American Legion Department of Arkansas High School Oratorical Scholarship Program, the Government Finance Professional Development Scholarship, and the New York Oratorical Contest Scholarship.
+You can find Government scholarships for pursuing your bachelor's, associates, graduate school, four-year, or doctoral.

-You can find scholarship financial aid for studying Government by using a scholarship search engine like Scholarships That Work, which has 38 Government scholarships with an average award amount of $7,102.
-You can also find scholarships to pursue Government by inquiring with organizations that offer Law & Public Policy scholarships, like the American Legion, Department of Florida, the American Legion, Department of Illinois, the American Legion, Department of Missouri, or the New York City Department of Personnel.
+You can find scholarship financial aid for studying Government by using a scholarship search engine like Scholarships That Work, which has 38 Government scholarships with an average award amount of $6,852.
+You can also find scholarships to pursue Government by inquiring with organizations that offer Law & Public Policy scholarships, like the American Legion, Department of Arkansas, the Government Finance Officers Association, the American Legion, Department of New York, or the Law Office of Shane R. Kadlec.

 To apply for scholarships in Government, you will need to fill out the scholarship application form on the scholarship page.
-For two of these scholarships, you will need to submit an essay.
+For five of these scholarships, you will need to submit an essay.
 Several Government scholarships require a resume, and two awards require letters of recommendation.
-The GPA requirements for Government scholarships vary between a 2.5 and 3.3 minimum GPA.
-Two Government scholarships require nomination from a teacher or coach.
+The GPA requirements for Government scholarships vary between a 2.0 and 3.0 minimum GPA.
+One Government scholarships require nomination from a teacher or coach.

 Yes, there are two scholarships specifically for minority students who want to pursue Government or Law & Public Policy.
-Applicants who identify as Asian or Native American or Alaska Native are eligible for these scholarships, like the Illinois Oratorical Program Scholarships and the Florida Oratorical Contest Scholarship.
+Applicants who identify as Asian or Native American or Alaska Native are eligible for these scholarships, like the Government Finance Professional Development Scholarship and the American Legion Department of Arkansas High School Oratorical Scholarship Program.

 All students who plan on studying or majoring in Government are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Government scholarships may vary, so be sure to read the scholarship listing carefully.
 Two scholarships for Government majors are specifically open to applicants who identify as Asian or Native American or Alaska Native students.
-Of these scholarships, one require community service participation.
-Plus, four scholarships for studying Government require extracurricular involvement.
+Plus, three scholarships for studying Government require extracurricular involvement.
+For military-affiliated students, there are one scholarship for studying Government specifically available to you.

 Scholarships by Major